 The previous modelling approach for avoidable readmissions was based on the HACs logistic regression model.
-This modelling approach had limitations due to the large number of false positive outputs, where readmissions were identified as positives from a much larger data set of non-readmission episodes.
-The logistic regression approach showed poor performance on episodes that were not readmissions and provided a less than optimal fit to the given data.
+This modelling approach had limitations due to the large number of false positive outputs (where readmissions were identified as positives) from a much larger data set of non-readmission episodes.
+The logistic regression approach showed poor performance on accurately predicting episodes that were not readmissions and provided a less than optimal fit to the given data.

-Previous reports used receiver operating characteristic curves (ROC curves) to measure performance, however these presented an incomplete picture of model performance trained on imbalanced data.
+During the development of the avoidable hospital readmissions model, receiver operating characteristic curves (ROC curves) were used to measure performance, however these presented an incomplete picture of model performance trained on imbalanced data.
 IHACPA has since updated the metrics used to describe the performance of the readmissions risk adjustment model.